0v3rlord/Obsidian-Vault/Obsidian Vault/Footprinting/Network Protocols/SMB.md

 Ports: 139, 445

-Usually used by [[Windows]] hosts.
+Usually used by [[WMI]] hosts.
 Linux users can use Samba, which is  FOSS SMB.

 Access rights are controlled by Access Control Lists (ACL), and are based on each share.